Electron hole: Role in semiconductor technology

 In some semiconductors, such as silicon, the hole's effective mass is dependent on a direction (anisotropic), however a value averaged over all directions can be used for some macroscopic calculations.

 In most semiconductors, the effective mass of a hole is much larger than that of an electron.
 This results in lower mobility for holes under the influence of an electric field and this may slow down the speed of the electronic device made of that semiconductor.
 This is one major reason for adopting electrons as the primary charge carriers, whenever possible in semiconductor devices, rather than holes.
 This is also why NMOS logic is faster than PMOS logic.

 OLED screens have been modified to reduce imbalance resulting in non radiative recombination by adding extra layers and/or decreasing electron density on one plastic layer so electrons and holes precisely balance within the emission zone.

 However, in many semiconductor devices, both electrons and holes play an essential role.
 Examples include p–n diodes, bipolar transistors, and CMOS logic.

-Holes in quantum chemistry

-An alternate meaning for the term electron hole is used in computational chemistry.
-In coupled cluster methods, the ground (or lowest energy) state of a molecule is interpreted as the "vacuum state"—conceptually, in this state, there are no electrons.
-In this scheme, the absence of an electron from a normally filled state is called a "hole" and is treated as a particle, and the presence of an electron in a normally empty state is simply called an "electron".
-This terminology is almost identical to that used in solid-state physics.
+Comparison to positron

+A hole in semiconductor physics, defined as the absence of an electron in a nearly full valence band, has a formal analogy to the positron in Paul Dirac's relativistic theory of the electron (See Dirac equation).
+In both cases, the system is described as a filled sea of negative-energy or valence states, and the removal of an electron leads to a positively charged entity that can carry current.
+The analogy extends to their electromagnetic behavior: both holes and positrons have a charge that is equal and opposite to that of an electron.
+When an electron and positron collide, they annihilate each other and the energy is emitted as photons or other radiation.
+An analogous process, recombination, happens in semiconductors, and can be described as an electron falling to the empty hole state and filling it, emitting radiation.

+However, there are also limitations to this analogy.
+Due to the symmetries of Dirac's theory, positron and electron have exactly the same mass, while holes and electrons in crystals generally have different masses.
+The positron is a real particle with positive inertial mass and rest energy, while the hole is a quasiparticle whose inertial mass is negative.
+For this reason the responses differ in non-inertial frames: in an accelerating crystal lattice, a positron lags behind, whereas a hole moves forward with the lattice.
+These differences also appear in composite systems; for example, excitons (electron–hole pairs) move rigidly with the lattice and carry no net momentum, unlike positronium atoms (electron–positron pairs), which gain momentum and energy relative to an accelerating frame.

+The concept of an electron hole in solid-state physics predates the concept of a hole in Dirac equation, but there is no evidence that it would have influenced Dirac's thinking.